SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 #### Distribution of elements

-Distribution of elements is a collection of N elements of type `T` that will be loaded in the cache via `put` operation and the elements from this distribution will be queried from the cache via `get` operation.
+The distribution of elements is a collection of N elements of type `T` that will be loaded in the cache via `put` operation and the elements from this distribution will be queried from the cache via `get` operation.
 This distribution should be able to repeat elements based on some logic.

 Let's take a look at [Zipf\'s law](https://en.wikipedia.org/wiki/Zipf's_law).